Information for Users of QOF Register and Prevalence Data

 The remaining register for depression (previously known as depression 2) counts patients with newly diagnosed depression.
 The indicator then measures whether the severity of the depression has been assessed using an assessment tool validated for use in primary care.
 An unusual feature has been noted within the technical business rules that define how clinical IT systems should count the register sizes for this indicator.
 Although the measurement of achievement against this indicator excludes patients diagnosed prior to the preceding 1st April (e.g. 1st April 2010 in the case of the 2011/12 QOF year), the pre-exclusion register size is used for prevalence purposes.
 For some practices with a long history of recording depression electronically in the clinical record (and where the depression is not recorded as having been resolved), a larger register size will be reported in comparison to an otherwise equivalent practice that has not been recording depression cases electronically over as long a time period.
 The figures for 2006/07 indicated that nationally 6.2% of patients registered to general practices at 14th February 2007 had been newly diagnosed with depression at some point.
 The figures for 2008/09 are 7.7% rising to 8.6% for 2009/10 and to 9.0% in 2010/11 and 2011/12.
 These increases will, at least in part, be due to the cumulative nature of this register.

 In 2012/13, a change was introduced to the technical business rules that exclude all patients identified prior to April 2006, which means that the latest figure is not comparable to previous years.
-The prevalence figure for 2012/13 is 5.2% and this has increase to 5.8% in 2013/14, which will, at least in part, be due to the cumulative nature of this register.
+The prevalence figure for 2012/13 was 5.2%.
+This increased to 5.8% in 2013/14 and increased again to 6.3% in 2014/15.
+The figure increased again to 6.8% in 2015/16.
+These increases are due, in part, to the cumulative nature of this register.

 Further information on the occurrence of depression in Scotland is available on ISD's Practice Team Information (PTI) web pages.